Featured image of Solve 3D Print “Ghosting” Defects in a few Easy Steps Source: tylerwatt12 via Reddit

 Using stronger springs can reduce vibrations on the build plate (Source: Zach via Howchoo)

-The three solutions we presented are your most likely bet to fix ringing.
+The four solutions we presented are your most likely bet to fix ghosting.
 However, there are also other ways you can try to solve this print quality issue:

 • Use stiffer springs: One way the build plate on a 3D printer can move is if the springs that allow you to level your bed are loose.
 Using stiffer springs can help keep your build plate steady, minimizing vibrations on the print and preserving the evenness of the build plate.